M Ocean View: Muni Metro

-Subway expansion proposals
+Subway proposal

 The M Ocean View moves at only 8.5 to 9.5 mph during afternoon commute hours over a 2 mi distance along 19th Avenue/Highway 1.
 The slow speed is attributed to trains stopping at multiple busy street crossings.
 In addition, the majority of riders access 19th Avenue stops from the west side of 19th, since Stonestown Galleria, San Francisco State University and Parkmerced are all located west of 19th.
 In order to access the stops, which are located in the median of 19th Avenue, pedestrians cross three lanes of traffic and a turn lane.
 In San Francisco, 55% of severe and fatal pedestrian accidents occur on 7% of its street miles, which includes the 19th Avenue/Highway 1 corridor.
 In response, the San Francisco County Transportation Authority published studies in 2010 and 2014 which explored options to facilitate pedestrian access and improve travel times.

 The full-subway option was chosen for further development and named the Muni Subway Expansion Project (MSXP).
 Under the preliminary concept for MSXP, the rail line would remain underground past West Portal station.
 K Ingleside would branch off from the underground line and surface on Junipero Serra Boulevard just south of Saint Francis Circle.
 M Ocean View will remain underground along the current right of way under West Portal Avenue and 19th Avenue, branching off at Holloway to Parkmerced.
 The underground line would continue with J Church service along 19th until surfacing just east of the intersection of 19th and Junipero Serra, then continuing on to Balboa Park via Randolph, Broad, and San Jose.

-The current West Portal station will most likely have to be redesigned as a two-level station with the J/K/M lines on the lower level and the L line on the upper level.
-New underground stations would be constructed at Saint Francis Circle (J/K/M lines), Winston Drive (J/M, serving Stonestown), Holloway (J/M, serving SF State), and Parkmerced (M).
+The current West Portal station would most likely have to be redesigned as a two-level station with the K/M lines on the lower level and the L line on the upper level.
+New underground stations would be constructed at Saint Francis Circle (K/M lines), Winston Drive (M, serving Stonestown), Holloway (J/M, serving SF State), and Parkmerced (M).
 A potential infill station could be constructed at Ocean Avenue in Lakeside Village.
-Several existing surface stations would be removed; in most cases, they would be replaced by underground stations except for the Ocean View, Merced Heights, and Ingleside stop near Junipero Serra and 19th.

-The proposed full subway line would continue past Parkmerced with a long tail track; that tail track may be extended in the future to connect to the Daly City BART station via the M line.
-The total cost of the full subway line project is estimated at approximately $3 billion.
+Several existing surface stations would be removed; in most cases, they would be replaced by underground stations.
+The proposed full subway line would continue past Parkmerced with a long tail track; that tail track could be extended in the future to connect to the Daly City BART station via the M line.
+The total cost of the full subway line project was estimated at approximately $3 billion.